 Approximately 5–7% of all pregnant women develop preeclampsia, the new onset of hypertension (blood pressure >140/90 mmHg) and proteinuria (either a 24 hour urinary protein >300 mg/24 h, or a protein-creatinine ratio ≥0.3) after 20 weeks of gestation.
 Although the precise pathophysiology of preeclampsia remains unknown, recent studies show excessive placental production of antagonists to both vascular epithelial growth factor (VEGF) and transforming growth factor β (TGF-β).
 These antagonists to VEGF and TGF-β disrupt endothelial and renal glomerular function resulting in edema, hypertension, and proteinuria.
 The renal histological feature of preeclampsia is glomerular endotheliosis.
 Glomerular endothelial cells are swollen and encroach on the vascular lumen.
 Preeclampsia is associated with abnormalities of cerebral circulatory autoregulation, which increase the risk of stroke at mildly and moderately elevated blood pressures.
 Risk factors for the development of preeclampsia include nulliparity, diabetes mellitus, a history of renal disease or chronic hypertension, a prior history of preeclampsia, extremes of maternal age (>35 years or <15 years), obesity, antiphospholipid antibody syndrome, and multiple gestation.
 Low-dose aspirin (81 mg daily, initiated at the end of the first trimester) may reduce the risk of preeclampsia in pregnant women at high risk of developing the disease.

-In December, 2013 The American College of Obstetricians and Gynecologists issued a report summarizing the findings and recommendations ...
+In December, 2013 The American College of Obstetricians and Gynecologists issued a report summarizing the ...